newslynx/newslynx-electron/readme.md

 npm install
 ```

+## Configuration

-Rename [newslynx-config-sample](newslynx-config-sample/) to `newslynx-config` and change values to where your [NewsLynx API](http://github.com/newslynx/newslynx-core) lives (leave blank if this should be configured when the app first launches) and pick a new secret key string.
-Move this folder into `node_modules/`.
+Rename `config.sample.yaml` to `config.yaml` and set your own values.
+You can leave `api_url` blank if you would like the user to be prompted for this value when the app first launches.

 ### Development